rraffi/mac-apps/README.md

   ```
   brew install --cash alt-tab
   ```
 * Magnet - similar to Hammerspoon.
 Offers better control and less interferences than Hammersppon.
-Install Magnet from App Store.
+Install Magnet from App Store (this is a paid app! it's worth the money)

 ## Display Management
 * Monitor Control - control brightness for multiple monitors.
 Great app.